TeresaWhiteML/text_analysis/README.md

 # Text Analysis - Tutorial

-This repository shows how to start the process of text analysis
+This repository shows some information for the process of text analysis.